poems4u/poems4u/content/poems/posts/lessen.md

 Indignantly, our hearts prefer the sky <br>
 To wretched meek: the feet, bound down below.

 Look here!
-Chastised the one who ne'er desired <br>
+Be chastised one who ne'er desired <br>
 To claim the bed lest 'someone' made him tired!